 Croyde Bay is a small beachside town located in North Devon.
-With easy access for surfers living in Bristol and London and several other quality waves in the area, Croyde Bay is a popular surfing spot.
+It’s a quality surf spot with easy access for surfers living in Bristol and London and several other quality waves in the area.

-Surfing Croyde Bay has been etched into the UK’s surf history since American GI’s stationed here during WW2 took to the waves of Woolacombe on their wooden surfboards, inspiring a growing local surf community.
+Surfing Croyde Bay has been etched into the UK’s surf history since American GIs stationed here during WW2 took to the waves on their wooden surfboards, inspiring a growing local surf community.

 Is Croyde Bay good for surfing?